USS New Jersey (BB-62): Lebanese Civil War (1983–1984)

 In 1983, a bloody civil war was raging in Lebanon.
 In an effort to stop the violence in the region a Multinational Force of peacekeepers composed largely of U.S., Italian and French armed service members was created and sent to the region to attempt a restoration of order.
 As part of the multinational force the United States mobilized an expeditionary force composed of members of the United States Marine Corps and elements of the United States Sixth Fleet which operated out of the Mediterranean Sea.

-On 18 April 1983 a van carrying a 2,000 pound load of explosives, slammed into the U.S. embassy in West Beirut, killing 63.
-In August 1983, Israel withdrew its Defense Forces from the Chouf District (southeast of Beirut), thus removing the buffer between the Druze and the Christian militias and triggering another round of brutal fighting.
+On 18 April 1983 a van, carrying a 2,000 pound load of explosives, slammed into the U.S. embassy in West Beirut, killing 63.
+In August 1983, Israel withdrew its Defense Forces from the Chouf District (southeast of Beirut), thus removing the buffer between the Druze and the Christian militias, triggering another round of brutal fighting.
 In August 1983 militiamen began to bombard United States Marines positions near Beirut International Airport with mortar and rocket fire as the Lebanese Army fought Druze and Shia forces in the southern suburbs of Beirut.
-On 29 August 1983, two Marines were killed and fourteen wounded, and in the ensuing months the Marines came under almost daily attack from artillery, mortar, rocket, and small-arms fire.
+On 29 August 1983, two Marines were killed and fourteen wounded; in the ensuing months the Marines came under almost daily attack from artillery, mortar, rocket and small-arms fire.
 After this attack the Marines began returning fire.
 The Reagan Administration decided to dispatch New Jersey, a decision the Marines cheered.

 On 16 September 1983 Druze forces massed on the threshold of Suk El Gharb, a village defended by the Lebanese Army.
 Suk El Gharb was a village with strategic importance: the militias coming up from the south had to traverse Suk El Gharb to get to the Beirut–Aley road.
-Moreover, Suk El Gharb controlled a ridge that overlooked Baabda, Yarze, which was the location of the Ministry of Defence, and East Beirut.
+Moreover, Suk El Gharb controlled a ridge that overlooked Baabda, Yarze, which was the location of the Ministry of Defence and East Beirut.
 From that ridge, the Militia gunners could shoot directly downhill at those locations with artillery.
 United States Navy warships shelled Druze positions and helped the Lebanese Army hold the town of Suk El Gharb until a cease-fire was declared on 25 September, on which day the battleship New Jersey arrived on the scene.
 The arrival of New Jersey was one of several factors contributing to a reduction in the number of attacks on the Marines.

-On 28 November—after 23 October 1983 Beirut barracks bombing—the U.S. government announced that New Jersey would be retained off Beirut although her crew would be rotated.
+On 28 November—after 23 October 1983 Beirut barracks bombing—the U.S. government announced that New Jersey would remain off Beirut although her crew would be rotated.
 On 14 December, New Jersey fired 11 projectiles from her 16-inch (406 mm) guns at hostile positions inland of Beirut.
 These were the first 16-inch (406 mm) shells fired for effect anywhere in the world since New Jersey ended her time on the gunline in Vietnam in 1969.

 This shelling was in response to attacks on U.S. reconnaissance planes by Syrian/Druze antiaircraft batteries.